srb49/fast-api/README.md

 This repository contains some FastAPI projects:

 - `main.py`: FastAPI starter application with an example endpoint.
-- `calculator.py`: A basic calculator API that supports addition, subtraction, multiplication, and division.
+- `calculator.py`: A calculator API that supports addition, subtraction, multiplication, and division.
-- `ml.py`: A simple machine learning API using scikit-learn.
+- `ml.py`: A machine learning API using scikit-learn.

 ---